DaniNedo/daninedo.github.io/_posts/2019-08-03-assemblylanguage.md

 the main to the caller.
 However this instruction won't be ever executed because we are in an infinite _while_ loop.

-### From assembly to HEX
+### From assembly to hex
-Once we understood our assembly code we can finally jump into the HEX code that will be uploaded to our device.
-If we check the main.lst file, we can see that the HEX is a direct translation from the assembly.
+Once we understood our assembly code we can finally jump into the hex code that will be uploaded to our device.
+If we check the main.lst file, we can see that the hex is a direct translation from the assembly.
 ```
                                85 	.area CODE